NotAlvin/Argus-Pub/OGL/readme.md

 - **Returns**: List of `NewsArticle` objects.

 #### `get_articles`
-- **Purpose**: Fetches articles for all entities specified in the query.

 - **Parameters**:
   - `query` (SearchQuery): The search query parameters.
 - **Returns**: List of `NewsArticle` objects.